Routine Regular Dental Cleaning Vs. Deep Cleaning: What Is The Difference?

 It is performed when there is tartar, bacteria, or infection under the gum line.
 As a result of inflammation of your gums, it will lead to irritation of the gums.

-A deep clean differs greatly from routine regular dental cleaning.
+A deep clean differs greatly from your routine regular dental cleaning.
 A deep clean consists of cleaning above your gum line.

 It also involves treating your gums.
 This is just as important as treating your teeth themselves.